What is acute hemorrhagic diarrhea syndrome?

-Hemorrhagic gastroenteritis (HGE) is an acute disorder of dogs characterized by vomiting and bloody diarrhea.
-Most cases occur suddenly without warning in otherwise healthy dogs.
+Acute hemorrhagic diarrhea syndrome (AHDS) (also known as hemorrhagic gastroenteritis [HGE]) is an acute (sudden) disorder of dogs characterized by vomiting and bloody diarrhea.
+Most cases occur without warning in otherwise healthy dogs.
 The main and most disturbing clinical sign is large amounts of bloody diarrhea, very often bright red.
 Some dogs may have a painful abdomen, decreased appetite, lethargy (fatigue), or fever.
-HGE can affect any breed, age, size, or gender of dog, but it is most common in small- and toy-breed dogs.
-Young miniature French poodles, miniature schnauzers, and Yorkshire terriers seem to be more commonly affected.
-Other breeds commonly affected include the Pekingese, cavalier King Charles spaniel, Shetland sheepdog, and poodle.

-The diagnosis of HGE may be challenging and may ultimately require intestinal biopsies in persistent cases.
-Some possible causes of HGE include stomach or intestinal ulcers, trauma, gastrointestinal tumors or obstruction, foreign bodies, infectious diseases such as canine parvovirus infection, and coagulation disorders.
-Evaluation usually requires a complete blood count (CBC), biochemical analysis of the blood, urinalysis, radiographs (x-rays), coagulation or clotting tests, fecal evaluation, and ultrasound or endoscopic examination of the gastrointestinal tract.
+The diagnosis of AHDS may be challenging and may ultimately require intestinal biopsies in persistent cases.
+Because there are so many possible causes of AHDS, evaluation usually requires a complete blood count (CBC), biochemical analysis of the blood, urinalysis, radiographs (X-rays), coagulation or clotting tests, fecal evaluation, and ultrasound or endoscopic examination of the gastrointestinal tract.

-The packed cell volume (PCV) or hematocrit (HCT)—a measurement of the proportion of red blood cells—is often greater than 60% in dogs with HGE.
+The packed cell volume (PCV) or hematocrit (HCT)—a measurement of the proportion of red blood cells in the blood—is often greater than 60% in dogs with AHDS.
 Most dogs have a normal HCT of 37% to 55%.
-An elevated HCT in combination with a low or normal total solids (TS) is an important clue that a dog may have HGE.
-Blood bicarbonate levels, blood pH levels, and serum chemistries also give indicators that HGE may be present.
+An elevated HCT in combination with a low or normal total protein is an important clue that a dog may have AHDS.
+Blood bicarbonate levels, blood pH levels, and serum chemistries also give indicators that AHDS may be present.
 Diagnosis is often a process of eliminating other causes of bloody stools and gastrointestinal distress.

-"Dogs with HGE will appear severely ill and, if left untreated, may die."
+"Dogs with AHDS will appear severely ill and, if left untreated, may die."

 If intravenous fluid therapy is not given, the dog’s red blood cell count will continue to elevate because of dehydration.
 In this situation, the dog is at risk for a potentially fatal clotting disorder called disseminated intravascular coagulation (DIC).
 Once DIC has begun, it is often irreversible and may result in death.

 Since the cause is unknown, it is difficult to give advice on prevention.
-However, reasonable suggestions are to feed a high quality commercial diet, refrain from giving your dog extra foods or treats he may not be accustomed to, use parasite preventive medications as directed by your veterinarian, and generally provide a low stress environment.
+However, reasonable suggestions are to feed a high quality commercial diet, refrain from giving your dog extra foods or treats your dog is not accustomed to, use parasite preventive medications as directed by your veterinarian, and generally provide a low stress environment.